Ron van Clief: Martial arts

 On December 16, 1994, Ron Van Clief returned to the ring to fight in the 4th Ultimate Fighting Championship, as the oldest competitor to date to fight in the UFC at the age of 51.
 Van Clief's sole fight in the tournament was against Brazilian jiu-jitsu expert Royce Gracie.
 Gracie won the match by submission with a rear naked choke near the four-minute mark.
 Ron went on to serve as the commissioner of the UFC.
 Ron Van Clief retired from competition in 2002 after winning the All American Karate Championship at 60 years old.

-Ron competed in over 900 tournaments in over 40 years on the tournament circuit.
-Ron Van Clief retired as a 5 time world karate/kungfu champion and 15 time all American champion.
+Van Clief competed in over 900 tournaments in over 40 years on the tournament circuit.

+Retired as a 5 time world karate/kungfu champion and 15 time all American champion.

-Ron Van Clief has been competing in BJJ tournaments since 2015 and still competes as of 2021.
+Has been competing in BJJ tournaments since 2015 and still competes as of 2021.

 Van Clief is also the author and creator of a number of instructional books and video recordings.
-His notable students include Taimak Guarriello (Star of the Cult Classic “The Last Dragon”, Shidoshi Glen Perry, Shidoshi GJ Torres (Founder of the Torres Hei-Long System)and many more.
+His notable students include Taimak (Star of the Cult Classic “The Last Dragon”, Shidoshi Glen Perry, Shidoshi GJ Torres (Founder of the Torres Hei-Long System) and many more.